Tales and Truths-The American West

 Throughout time art has been used to influence perceptions, politics and policies.
 “How the West was won” has many interpretations and it is often the winner that writes history.
 For those documenting the American West, the prejudices of the day (including the artist’s), the desire to please editors, and the need to secure government protection/funding encouraged distortions and a blind eye or nod to the cultural dominance, land grab, loss and displacement within the frontier experience.
 The ensuing cult of the rugged cowboy, stereotyping “Indian” inferiority or savagery, the bravery of the U.S. Calvary, the fortitude and innocence of Christian settlers and the belief that the “end justifies the means” continues to have deep roots in the American psyche, policies and prejudices.

-I am not passing judgment on what other artists’ experienced or imagined or on my recreation of frontier stories using others’ art.
+I am not passing judgment on what other artists’ experienced, imagined or portrayed.
 I was; however, surprised to learn of the lasting impact of cowboy artists, such as Frederic Remington, in perpetuating the idea of an American West as a story of optimism and good versus evil well into the late 1960’s, influencing both history and film.
-I was also reminded how easy it is to alter the truth or make something that is inherently brutal or destructive beautiful, interesting, acceptable or a different reality.
+I was also reminded how easy it is to alter the truth or make something that is inherently brutal or destructive beautiful, interesting, and an acceptable reality.
+I too am guilty of creating frontier fictions and appropriation by the choice of landscapes I have photographed and used, the partial incorporation of original art work and integration of multiple artists' work in the same image to tell a story.
+I do this by making selected black and white ghost like images from original artwork from vintage postcards.
+After placing the composed pictures in a landscape of choice, I print them on archival Kitakata paper, producing an effect reminiscent of the photochrom printing process popular at the time in order to create an illusion of an image printed in a different era.

 I leave it to the viewer to decide what to believe with the understanding that not all that is made visible is true or absolute; a metaphor for our media environment today.
 It is an opportunity to dialogue and question the representative narratives of an idealized West, American myth and their impact on the national consciousness.